Let’s Get Physical: Holding On, Letting Go

 - When you’ve tensed and relaxed as many or as little groups as you feel you can, take a little time to settle.

 And there you go.
-It’s fairly simple and does a great job of releasing any stored up tension.
+It’s fairly simple and does a great job of identifying any stored up tension.
 Also, just the act of consciously letting go can be a release in itself.
-So it’s a real two-for-the-price-of-one approach – and who doesn’t love a good bargain?
+So it’s a real two-for-the-price-of-one approach and who doesn’t love a good bargain?

-For those of us who already know exactly where we’re holding tension (because it’s making itself very clear), or for those who feel the idea of sitting still for 15 minutes tensing and relaxing is just one step too far (I’ll admit — that’s often me too), a gentle stretch might be more your thing.
+For those of us who already know exactly where we’re holding tension (because it’s making itself very clear), or for those who feel the idea of sitting still for 15 minutes tensing and relaxing is just one step too far (I’ll admit, that’s often me too), a simple stretch might be more your thing.

 - The neck – often tight from holding stress or long hours at a screen